Free Money: Finland Becomes First Major Country To Test Universal Basic Income

 — Tim O'Reilly (@timoreilly) January 4, 2017

 Advocates of universal basic income claim that the idea has the potential to be vastly more efficient and equitable than any system currently in place.
-According to Robert Skidelsky, professor of political economy at the University of Warwick, a universal basic income that was tied to economic productivity would solve the growing problems of inequality, as it “would ensure the benefits of automation were shared by the many, not just the few.”
+According to Robert Skidelsky, professor of political economy at the University of Warwick, a universal basic income that is tied to economic productivity would solve the growing problems of inequality, as it “would ensure the benefits of automation were shared by the many, not just the few.”
 In an article written for The Guardian last year, Skidelsky voiced his concern over the jobless economy of the future.

 “Credible estimates suggest it will be technically possible to automate between a quarter and a third of all current jobs in the western world within 20 years.”